 I am going to Spain, whatever.
 I am going to Spain with his wife, so he needs to get me walking.

-My friend invites me to go walking, that’s fine, a walk, the sun is shining I need to loosen up my ankle, I arrive at her place to pick her up, no, we walk from here she says, okay.
-Three hours later I am peeling my socks off at her back door to soak my feet in the foot bath she is preparing.
-Good, she says, while we relax with our feet in radox, you passed the test, I will book for Spain tomorrow, 800km is not so far in six weeks, 2 x 3hr stretches each day, what else is there to do but walk, we will be in Santiago before the scallops are rolled over by the tide.
+My friend invites me to go walking, that’s fine, a walk, the sun is shining.
+I need to loosen up my ankle.
+I arrive at her place to pick her up.
+No, we walk from here, she says, okay.
+Three hours later, I am peeling my socks off at her back door to soak my feet in the foot bath she is preparing.
+Good, she says, while we relax with our feet in Radox, you passed the test, I will book for Spain tomorrow.
+Eight hundred kilometres is not so far in six weeks: two three-hour stretches each day.
+What else is there to do but walk?
+We will be in Santiago before the scallops are rolled over by the tide.

 The beginnings of a new novel, I think to myself.